ReeganCodemaster/Covid-19-face-mask-detector/README.md

 ## The second program
 `camtest.py` is built to test which camera id belongs to which camera for convenience

+## The third program
+The third program is a jupyter notebook that I created in Google colab to train the mask detection on the datset that is included
 ## The mask detction dataset

 I have compiled my own dataset and I have included a link to it in my google drive: